singhg93/flask_jwt_authenticator/README.md

 }
 ```

-The JWT tokens are sent in http only cookies so, if we examine the headers.txt file,
+The JWT tokens are sent in http only cookies, and the cookies are saved in
-we can see the tokens that were generated and sent to the user.
+cookies.txt by the curl request.
+Dump the contents of the headers file to see all the cookies.

 ```
 $ cat headers.txt